-Although that wasn’t quite what I was hoping he would say, I was grateful he maintained a positive attitude.
+It wasn't exactly what I was hoping he would say, but I was grateful for his positive attitude.

-Despite a few promising interviews during those first few months, my husband was unable to secure employment.
+Despite some promising interviews, my husband was unable to secure employment.
 The industry had taken a downturn, and, unfortunately, men in their mid-50s weren’t the most sought after demographic, despite their valuable experience.

-As the weeks ticked on by, I decided it was time to get serious about having a conversation with my husband about moving to the east coast.
+As the weeks ticked on by, I decided it was time to have a serious conversation with my husband about moving to the east coast.

-After easing him into the conversation, we sat down together and planned out on paper what we could do if we sold our house on the prairies and moved to the east coast, where real estate prices were low enough to allow us to live mortgage- and possibly even debt-free if we were careful with our money.
+After easing him into the conversation through hints here and there, he seemed agreeable to talk things through.
+We sat down together and planned out on paper what we could do if we sold our house on the prairies and moved to the east coast, where real estate prices were low enough to allow us to live mortgage- and possibly even debt-free if we were careful with our money.
 It would be a grand opportunity for us to pursue our respective and mutual artistic and ministry dreams.
 We talked for days about the possibilities.

-To help my husband along, I brought home from the library dozens of books about life transitions for him to read.
+To help my husband along, I brought home from the library dozens of books about retirement and life transitions for him to read.

-Sadly—and despite my devouring each book—the pile I had set aside for my husband to read remained untouched by him.
+Sadly—and despite my devouring every book—the collection I had set aside for my husband to read remained untouched by him.

-A friend of mine who was a life/career coach and knew my husband was in transition, reached out.
+A friend who was a life/career coach and knew my husband was at a crossroads reached out.
 I caught snatches of their conversation as I tidied up the kitchen.

 “In your heart of hearts, what do you really want to do right now?” she asked.
-It was a great question to ask someone who was floundering.
+It was a great question to ask someone who is floundering.